-In this episode, we are talking about prenatal tests.
 Your pregnancy journey starts with a positive pregnancy test.
 That is the first of many tests offered throughout your prenatal care.
-Some tests diagnose conditions you may have during pregnancy.
-Others look for genetic abnormalities in your baby.
-Some tests, like a Group B Strep test, may impact your birth.
-Tests are useful tools, but they can also create anxiety and stress during your pregnancy.
-Learn the basics of testing, so you have a better idea of how to make an informed choice when opting into any type of prenatal test.
+Some tests diagnose conditions you may have during pregnancy, and others look for genetic abnormalities in your baby.
+Results from some tests may even impact your birth.
+Tests are valuable tools, but they can also create anxiety and stress during your pregnancy.
+This article is a guide to your prenatal testing options with tips to understand and navigate tests for you and your baby during pregnancy.

 Article and Resources

 There are a lot of tests available to you when you are expecting, and it is easy to feel like you are continually waiting for results back to let you know your baby is healthy.
 The more you know, the less anxious you will be.
 Confusing tests and complex results can be overwhelming, contributing to anxiety.
 If you have any questions about a test or are nervous about the results, bring them up with your doctor or midwife.
 Hopefully, they can answer your questions and help put your mind at ease.

 Remember that the highest probability is that your baby is healthy.
 Worrying isn’t going to do you or your baby any good.
 Easier said than done, I know.
 What you can do is learn about what the different testing options are and make informed decisions.
 Getting educated will give you confidence in your choices of the tests you opt for and confidence to understand the results.